Rand-ludtke/rand-dnd/content/towns and cities/Direfosefo/Alta Estate.md

 **Location:** Lakeside, Direfosefo
 **Type:** Private Home

 The **Alta Residence** is the cozy yet elegant home of **Patsy and Calluway Alta**, the successful owners of _High Altatude Brews_.
 Nestled near the lake, their house is both a warm family home and a testament to their recent prosperity.
-With the café’s booming business, their residence has seen significant renovations in the past year, though an air of unease lingers beneath the surface—especially for those who can sense the infernal influence at play.
+With the café’s booming business, their residence has seen significant renovations in the past year.

 ---